 DAY 11: ARRIVE HOBART

-Note: Throughout the expedition we may make changes to the itinerary as necessary to maximise your expeditionary experience.
-Allowances may be made for seasonal variations, weather, tidal conditions and any other event that may affect the operation of the vessel.
-Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.
-No two Tasmania cruises with Coral Expeditions will be the same as each expedition is crafted by our experienced Masters and Expedition Leaders, allowing us to quickly respond to favourable weather conditions to offer you the very best of Tasmania’s flora, fauna and wild coastline.
-Below are the key destinations we visit.
+(This itinerary is an indication of the destinations we visit and activities on offer.
+Throughout the expedition, we may make changes to the itinerary as necessary to maximize your expeditionary experience.
+Allowances may be made for seasonal variations, weather, tidal conditions, and any other event that may affect the operation of the vessel.
+Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.)

 Please note prices are subject to availability at time of booking and may change without notice.